jidongbsu/cs452-system-call/README.md

 Your module will intercept several systems calls, so as to achieve the goal of:
 1. hide files whose name contains the string "tesla".
-2. hide all "ssh" processes.
-3. prevent "ssh" from being killed.
+2. hide proccesses whose name contains the string "ssh".

 ## Hiding Files